Academic Research Edition

 5.1 The Containment Paradox

-5.2 Three Approaches and Their Problems
+5.2 Three Inadequate Approaches

 6. The Tractatus Framework: Technical Architecture